 Returns leverage.

-is ignored if P
+X is ignored if P is provided.

 Ivan Jacob Agaloos Pesigan